 Each Component Plan is required by law to maintain the privacy of your protected health information.
 The HIPAA Privacy Rule defines "protected health information" to include any individually identifiable health information (1) that is created or received by a health care provider, health plan, insurance company, or health care clearinghouse; (2) that relates to the past, present, or future physical or mental health or condition of such individual; the provision of health care to such individual; or payment for such provision of health care; and (3) that is in the possession or control of an entity covered by the HIPAA Privacy Rule (called "covered entities"), including a group health plan.
-Effective February 17, 2010, the Component Plans are required to limit the use, disclosure, or request for protected health information to the extent practicable to either limited data sets or, if needed, the minimum necessary to accomplish the intended purpose of the use, disclosure, or request.
+Effective February 17, 2010, the Component Plans were required to limit the use, disclosure, or request for protected health information to the extent practicable to either limited data sets or, if needed, the minimum necessary to accomplish the intended purpose of the use, disclosure, or request.

 Component Plans are obligated to provide to you a copy of this notice setting forth their legal duties and privacy practices regarding your protected health information.
 Component Plans must abide by the terms of this notice.
+If the Plan uses or discloses personal health information for underwriting purposes, the Plan will not use or disclose personal health information that is your genetic information for such purposes.

-Uses and disclosures of Protected Health Information
+Uses and disclosures of protected health information